Log of changes | ||

 Once it is clear what the specific research question is, i.e., what the estimand is, it is also relevant to consider how the population and the individual variables are defined.

 Defining populations and variables is data management and not statistical analyses per se.
-That does not make specification of these aspects less important, this is just to point out that a data management plan is also essential.
+That does not make specification of these aspects less important, this is just to point out that a data management plan is also essential in most registry-based studies.

 1.3 Two documents or one?

 The data management plan and the SAP can often be written as one coherent document with no explicit distinction between the two parts.
 However, it can still be relevant to keep in mind that data management and statistical analyses are in principle separate parts/phases of a study.
 In international/multicenter studies, it is generally advisable to use a common data model, so that analytic scripts (scripts needed to carry out statistical analyses as specified in the SAP) can be shared, ensuring the same methods are applied at all centers.
-To facilitate this, each center must provide a data set that complies with certain rules (specific variable names, types, formats, …) specified by the coordinating center.
+To facilitate this, each center must provide a data set that complies with certain rules, i.e., variables must have specific names, types, formats, etc. as specified by the coordinating center.

 In the following, it will be assumed that the data management plan is incorporated into the SAP.